nicolau-pro/datto/README.md

-# datto
+# datto React app

-datto React app
+Clone to a folder.
+Then in that folder run: npm install npm start